 How does Sibs Talk fit with other school initiatives?

 Sibs Talk links in with school policies and initiatives on:

 - Wellbeing and resilience

 - Difference and diversity

 - SEND support.

-• Support siblings at your school through our YoungSibs online service
+- Support for siblings at your school through our YoungSibs online service.

-We would love to have your primary school on board with this project.
+We would love to have your primary school on board with this project to support siblings.